Young Israeli Soprano Rinnat Moriah has debuted at the Teatro alla Scala, Concertgebouw, Elbphilharmonie and at the BBC proms in London.

 Equally at ease in Baroque repertoire, Ms. Moriah sang the German Premiere of Nicola Porpora's Polifemo (1735) and the title role in Vinci's Didone Abbandonata (1737) at the Händel Festspiele in Halle, Traetta’s Ifigenia in Tauride (1763) at the “Winter in Schwetzingen” festival, and recorded Christian Ludwig Boxberg’s Sardanapalus (1698).

-Future engagements in 2019 include a world Premiere by P. Manoury with the Gürzenich-Orchester Köln on tour in Hamburg and Paris, performances at the Händel Festspiele in Halle and Queen of the Night at Badisches Staatstheater Karlsruhe.
+Recent engagements include a world Premiere by P. Manoury with the Gürzenich-Orchester Köln on tour in Hamburg and Paris, performances at the Händel Festspiele in Halle and Queen of the Night at Badisches Staatstheater Karlsruhe, and a return to the role of Adele at Operettensommer Kufstein.
+She also performed a concert of Händel and Purcell arias with the Barockorchester der Stuttgarter Philharmoniker, interpreted Beat Furrer's Spazio Immergente III at the Elbphilharmonie in Hamburg, and toured with the Schönbrunn Palace Orchestra Vienna throughout various prestigious venues in Scandinavia.